-- 1. Press Menu/Exit and then press ◀ / ► until the SOURCE menu is highlighted. - 2.
-Press ▼ to highlight Color Space Conversion and press ◀ / ► to select a suitable color space. - This function is only available when the HDMI input port is in use. - The HDMI input port is only available on the MP625P.
+- Using the OSD menu - Press Menu/Exit and then press ◀ / ► until the DISPLAY menu is highlighted. - Press ▼ to highlight Keystone and press Mode/Enter.
+The Keystone correction page displays.

 Magnifying and searching for details

 If you need to find the details on the projected picture, magnify the picture.
 Use the direction arrow keys for navigating the picture.